Installing the program

 Linux

-Conda is an open-source package and environment management system that runs on Windows, MacOS, and Linux.
-The conda repository contains a large number of open-source certified packages enabling scientific work.
-It is recommended that you install the minimal installer for conda named miniconda that includes only conda, Python, the packages they depend on, and a small number of other useful packages, including pip, zlib and a few others.
+Conda is an open-source package and environment management system that runs on Windows, macOS, and Linux.
+The conda-forge channel contains a large number of open-source certified packages enabling scientific work.
+It is recommended that you install the minimal installer for conda named miniconda, or the community-driven installer named miniforge, that includes only conda, Python, the packages they depend on, and a small number of other useful packages, including pip, zlib and a few others.

 as is typically indicated by the prompt.
 To create a new and additional environment named vlxenv